jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 * I add an `assert statement`_ for a string_ (anything in :ref:`quotes`)

   .. code-block:: python
-    :lineno-start: 19
+    :lineno-start: 20
-    :emphasize-lines: 17
+    :emphasize-lines: 4

-        def test_assertion_error_w_none(self):
-            # assert None is not None
-            assert None is None

-            # assert False is None
-            assert False is not None

-            # assert True is None
-            assert True is not None

-            # assert 0 is None
-            assert 0 is not None

     # assert 0.0 is None
     assert 0.0 is not None

-            assert 'a string' is None
+    assert '' is None

     # NOTES